philwild/infosecdocs/docs/README.md

 The InfoSec app also provides executive level reporting metrics, trends and summaries.
 The app can assist with meeting compliance requirements and completing audits faster through the use of customisable reports mapped to common compliance frameworks such as NIST HIPPA PCI and ISO.

-An short introductory video is available [here](https://youtu.be/8Qx56cl24dw).
+A short introductory video is available [here](https://youtu.be/8Qx56cl24dw).

-## Training
+##Training

 If you are new to Splunk or need to brush up on your Splunk skills, there are a number of free resources available to help you with your learning journey:

 * Splunk [Fundamentals 1](https://www.splunk.com/en_us/training/free-courses/splunk-fundamentals-1.html)

   This is a free Splunk training cource.
 It will teach you how to search and navigate in Splunk, use fields, get statistics, create reports, dashboards, lookups, alerts, and more.
 Scenario-based examples and hands-on challenges will enable you to create robust searches, reports, and charts.
 It will also introduce you to Splunk's datasets features and Pivot interface.
+It is important to note that once registered, you have 28 days to complete this training.
+There is a cost associated with signing up for the course a second time.

 * Splunk [Infrastructure Overview eLearning](https://www.splunk.com/en_us/training/free-courses/splunk-infastructure-overview.html)